aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 ![Organisation of Landgate and WALIS](Graphics\Landgate WALIS & SLIP Org Chart.png)

-The Western Australian Land Information System (WALIS) is a partnership between government agencies, the private sector and the community.
+The Western Australian Land Information System (WALIS) is a partnership between government agencies, the private sector, academia and the community.
 Their aim is to improve access to location information for the betterment of the Western Australian community {LocationInformationStrategyProgramCoordinationTeam:2012te}.
 The Shared Location Information Platform (SLIP) is WALIS's spatial data portal, the Western Australian government's Spatial Data Infrastructure (SDI), managed by Landgate.
 The portal presents datasets owned and maintained by authoritative agencies, standardises data formats and simplifies access.

 SLIP Future is WALIS's programme to revamp the original SLIP Enabler portal and infrastructure {Anonymous:2014ww}.
 The older infrastructure was deemed incapable of handling projected usage and implementing new features.
 WALIS built a new platform around Google's Software as a Service (SaaS) Google Maps Engine (GME).
 The new environment offered significant advantages in reliability, scalability and feature set {Anonymous:2014ww}.